Emergency Communications Chief of Operations

 CERTIFICATIONS / LICENSES / REGISTRATIONS

 (Unless otherwise specified below, must possess at the time of appointment and must be maintained current throughout employment in this classification.)
-Must be National Registry of Emergency Medical Technicians (EMT) Basic certified and certified by Louisiana Department of Health and Hospitals, Office of Public Health, Bureau of Emergency Medical Services as an Emergency Medical Technician-Basic or must possess and maintain a valid license to practice practical or registered nursing in the State of Louisiana.
+Registration as an Emergency Medical Technician Basic by the National Registry of Emergency Medical Technicians, and certification by the Louisiana Department of Health and Hospitals, Office of Public Health, Bureau of Emergency Medical Services.
+Must be certified as an Emergency Medical Dispatcher.
+Must have a valid driver's license at the time of appointment and must be maintained throughout employment in this classification.

 OTHER JOB ASPECTS